stalluri99/Django-Github-Dataset-API/README.md

 self.assertEqual(sorted(json.loads(res.text)), sorted(row['response']['body']))
 ```

-results in `TypeError: '<' not supported between instances of 'dict' and 'dict'` because the `sorted()` function only works on lists.
-To test the returned data, replace that line with
+results in `TypeError: '<' not supported between instances of 'dict' and 'dict'` because python's `sorted()` function only works on lists.
+To test the returned data, replace that line with the one below for the tests to pass.
+The idea is to generate a list of `ID`s from both dictionaries and sort it.

 ```python
 self.assertEqual(sorted([actor["id"] for actor in json.loads(res.text)]), sorted([actor["id"] for actor in row['response']['body']]))